 SMI Basic, limited styling Moderate TV/webcast, bilingual

-2. What if my subtitles are out of sync after burning?
+Why are my subtitles out of sync after burning?

 Conclusion